smak-13/refactorcode/README.md

 Below you can find the following changes:

 - Replaced Div tags for Sections;
-- Uilization of semantic HTML elemetns such as headers,style,footers and positioning;
+- Uilization of semantic HTML elements such as headers,style,footers and positioning;
 - Alt attributes was added to all images (img);
 - Heading attributes are in sequential order;
 - New webpage title;